Mastering the Barbell Bent Over Row

 In addition to the lats, the bent over row also activates the rhomboids, which are located between the shoulder blades.
 These muscles are essential for scapular retraction, helping to pull the shoulder blades together during the rowing motion.
 The trapezius, which extends from the neck down to the middle of the back, is also heavily involved in stabilizing and moving the shoulder girdle.

-Furthermore, while primarily an upper body exercise, the bent over row engages several lower body muscles, including the hamstrings and glutes, as they work to stabilize the body in a bent-over position.
+Moreover, while the back and biceps are the primary movers, the rear deltoid (the posterior part of the shoulder) also assists during the pulling motion, though the anterior and lateral deltoid heads are not significantly engaged in this exercise.
+While primarily an upper body exercise, the bent over row engages several lower body muscles, including the hamstrings and glutes, as they work to stabilize the body in a bent-over position.
+The engagement of these stabilizing muscles is essential for maintaining a strong and safe foundation, especially as the weight increases.

 Benefits of Incorporating the Barbell Bent Over Row into Your Workout